Wednesday, September 26, 2012

 [Author Note]

-In any kind of military organization or organization ran on the chain of command system, we normally call everyone by their last name.
-I say normally because some day’s you can just be called "shit head."
+In any military organization run on the chain of command system, we usually call everyone by their last name.
+I say generally because some days you can just be called "shithead."
 Depending on how bad you screwed up.

 "Tiffany, can you send a cop to my house and assist with getting my wife in.
 My son locked my wife out!"
 I shout.
 "MY son locked my wife out," I shout again.

-I pause momentarily when I realize the quite around me.
-I turn my body around and notice at the firing line the guys were done shooting.
-They all stopped to turn and stare at me and man were they enjoying the moment.
+I pause momentarily when I realize the entirety around me.
+I turned my body around and noticed that the guys were done shooting.
+They all stopped to turn and stare at me, and man, were they enjoying the moment they were witnessing.

 Long pause.

-On a recent trip to Disney World in Orlando I let my boys loose.
-Trying to break them in, they ran around the park in celebration of Mickey Mouse or in jubilee of their father allowing them to do something so insane.
+I let my boys loose on a recent trip to Disney World in Orlando.
+Trying to break them in, they ran around the park in celebration of Mickey Mouse or in the jubilee of their father, allowing them to do something so insane.

-“Boys,” I announce out loud in a restaurant at the Magic Kingdoms Future World.
-"Stay close guys.
+"Boys," I announce in a Magic Kingdoms Future World restaurant.
+"Stay close.
 Stay close," I say like a broken record.

-Actually, as long as I can see them I'm fine.
+As long as I can see them, I'll be fine.
 I just say something to appease all the people around me who are judging me as my boys figure out what life is like beyond their stroller.

-On our walk down to the seating area there is a stage set-up in the center of the eating establishment.
-Sonny, the creepy scary looking alien, is playing music and sings to the hordes of people that are ignoring the blare from his position on stage.
+On our walk down to the seating area, a stage is set up in the center of the eating establishment.
+Sonny, the creepy-looking alien, is playing music and singing to the hordes of people who ignore the blare from his position on stage.

-The restaurant is jammed packed.
+The restaurant is jam-packed.
 People are everywhere, enjoying the Disney magic.
-I even found myself tapping my toe to the music that Sonny the Alien is playing until...
+I even found myself tapping my toe to the music that Sonny the Alien was playing until...

-The music stopped and Sonny the Alien was dead.
+The music stopped, and Sonny the Alien was officially dead.
 I didn't have to look up to know what I already knew.
 My boys got on stage and turned Sonny off in the middle of his set.
 The crowd of over 500 people or more had gone silent.

 "Excuse me.
-Pardon me, excuse me," I said as I walk through the crowd.
+Pardon me, excuse me," I said as I walked through the crowd.

-I climb on stage to retrieve my boys from their perch over looking the audience.
+I climb on stage to retrieve my boys from their perch, looking at the audience.
 I turn and look at the crowd, both boys in my arms.

-"Sorry folks," I announce, "Sonny owed money to the space mob, he had to be taken out, but hey don't miss the Bear Jamboree just down in Frontier Land."
+"Sorry folks," I announce, "Sonny owed money to the space mob.
+He had to be taken out, but don't miss the Bear Jamboree just down in Frontier Land."

 I laugh hard because I know my laughter is the best medicine.
-I’ll use the laughter to lift me up to where we all want to be and out of this hole.
-So I can be happy in life and high enough to see the suns light shine through.
+I'll use the laughter to lift me to where we all want to be and out of this hole.
+So I can be happy and high enough to see the sun's light shine through.

 Monday, September 24, 2012